Settings and Navigating in Newsbin

 Main Menu: Watchlists

-The function of watchlists is to be on the lookout for specific search strings.
+Newsbin Pro uses watchlists to be on the lookout for specific terms.
 These can be found either locally within headers or throughout Usenet using Newsbin's global search option.
-It bears mentioning here that the global search option must be paid for.
+It bears mentioning here that the global search option is not free and must be paid for.
 A typical registration costs $20, but if you want to add the global search functionality, that will cost extra.
-You'll have to refer to Newsbin's site for further details.
+You'll have to refer to Newsbin's website for further details.

-Watchlists can be very useful for those that want to automatically download based on a phrase.
-You can set up as many watchlists as you want.
+Watchlists can be very useful for those that want to setup Newsbin Pro to automatically download based on a phrase.
+You can create as many watchlists as you want.
 It does, however, work better with the global function.

 Main Menu: Posts